 Erika Pranzo (Early Childhood assistant teacher / Movement Therapist)

 Erika Pranzo is a graduate of Montclair State University holding a degree in psychology and dance.
 She is currently a graduate student at Drexel University where she will be graduating the Spring of 2018 with a masters in Dance/ Movement Therapy.
 Dance has always been an important part of Erika’s life.
 She truly loves to dance and is passionate about teaching the joy of dance to others regardless of ability.
 She loves working with children of PACK and spreading the joy of dance that has always been inspirational in her life.

 Natalie Fletcher (Production Design)

 Natalie Fletcher and Jessica Noel have been artistically collaborating since they were children.
-This sister-team made their professional debut in May 2012 with Natalie’s design for the P.A.C.K. productions of Alice in Wonderland and Jack and the Beanstalk.
+This sister-team made their professional debut in May 2012 with Natalie’s design for PACK productions of Alice in Wonderland and Jack and the Beanstalk.
 Natalie looks forward to years of future designs for these inspiring musicals!

 Kat Caro (Set Design / Puppet Design)